Spain Health Care and Vaccinations

 Food and Drink

 Food in Spain is generally safe to eat.
 Most restaurants and bars adhere to a certain standard of hygiene.
 For those with sensitive stomachs, try to avoid street food, such as churros, kebabs and jacket potatoes.
 These are usually sold in small street-side stores especially in big cities like Madrid and Barcelona.
 Other foods to look out for include seafood that might not be fresh and sandwiches and omelettes that might have been left out for too long.
 Tapas bars may sometimes serve foods that have been kept overnight, so be careful what you eat.

 The national police have set up a telephone hotline for tourists to use in non-emergencies.
 Those who wish to report a crime such as theft or lost property should call 902 102 112; callers can speak German, English, French or Italian.
 On islands such as Ibiza be aware that alcohol and drugs are prevalent.
 Stay hydrated when consuming alcohol and be aware that spirit measurements are generous.
 Taking drugs is illegal and drug dealing is dealt with very severely by the local police and courts.
-Every year accidents happen in resorts with holidaymakers falling from hotel balconies, often when under the influence of alcohol.
-Take care on hotel balconies at all times and avoid excessive drinking.

 In Mallorca in late summer waves of jellyfish can make an appearance, and while these are not deadly, they can give a very painful sting.